-[27] The Respondent argued that the Complainant's requested flood effects reduction is unwarranted, since the subject was not actually flooded last summer, nor does it lie within in any flood zone identified by the City.

-[28] The Respondent challenged the relevance and reliability of third party reports and articles submitted by the Complainant, noting that they all referred to residential, not commercial properties.

-[29] The Respondent noted that sale prices for non-residential properties in the subject area have actually increased generally since the flood last summer, and that properties either flooded or in a City-identified flood zone, were appropriately adjusted in their respective assessments.

-[30] The Respondent also questioned the 50% reduction, noting that the Complainant submitted no data to support an adjustment of this or any value, arguing that it was arbitrarily conceived in an evidentiary vacuum.
+- [22] The Respondent argued that the Complainant's requested flood effects reduction is unwarranted, since the subject was not actually flooded last summer, nor does it lie within in any flood zone identified by the City. - [23] The Respondent challenged the relevance and reliability of the third party reports and articles submitted by the Complainant, noting that all of them referred to residential, not commercial properties. - [24] The Respondent noted that sale prices for non-residential properties in the subject area have actually increased generally since the flood last summer, and that properties either flooded or in a City-identified flood zone, were appropriately adjusted in their respective assessments. - [25] The Respondent also questioned the requested 50% reduction, noting that the Complainant submitted no data to support this or any other value, arguing that it was arbitrarily conceived in an evidentiary vacuum.